heiner/heiner.github.com/_posts/2020-09-08-more-linear-regression-capm.markdown

   factor.

-Additionally, the authors also use the _market portfolio_ as "market return minus risk free return (one-month treasury bill rate)" in the same way as Jensen (1968).
+Additionally, the authors also use the _market portfolio_ as "market return minus risk-free return (one-month treasury bill rate)" in the same way as Jensen (1968).

 #### An aside